Te Whatu Ora is providing relocation funding to support the international recruitment of GPs to work in rural primary care practices.

 • Be registered to practise as a GP in New Zealand.

-• Take up a new job or sign an employment agreement in an eligible rural GP practice between 1 September 2023 to 30 June 2024 (inclusive).
+• Take up a new job or sign an employment agreement with an eligible rural primary care practice between 1 September 2023 to 30 June 2024 (inclusive).

 • Relocate from an overseas location to take up a permanent GP position that is a minimum of 0.8 FTE.

-• Commence practising in an eligible rural primary care practice.
+• Commence practising with an eligible rural primary care provider.

 How to apply

-Applications must be submitted by an eligible rural primary care practice on behalf of an eligible internationally recruited GP.
+Applications must be submitted by an eligible rural primary care provider on behalf of an eligible internationally recruited GP.

-An eligible rural primary care practice can complete more than one application, however, only one application per GP applicant will be accepted.
+An eligible rural primary care provider can complete more than one application, however, only one application per GP applicant will be accepted.

 Pātiki and Waharua Kōpito patterns